 Beam Distance and Type

-A rechargeable battery is an eco-friendly option.
+A rechargeable battery pack is an eco-friendly option.
 You won’t have to spend regularly on replacements, which is especially important if you hunt a lot.

 Replaceable batteries are sometimes a pain to find.
 You can buy standard AA or AAA batteries pretty much anywhere, but you must remember to buy spares.

-The Best Products on the Market Today
+The Best Headlamps for Hunting on the Market Today

 These are the best products we found available today.